 We always end up confused when it comes to left over meals.
 This recipe gives a boring bowl of dal a healthy and fun twist.
 Roti like you have never had before.

-About Paneer Kadhai Masala and Ajwain Roti Recipe: A hot masala paneer kadhai, made with a host of spices and tomatoes, served with ajwain roti.
+About Paneer Kadhai Masala and Ajwain Roti Recipe: A hot masala and spicy paneer kadhai, made with a host of spices and tomatoes, served with ajwain roti.

 Dough made out of eclectic ingredients - flour, baking powder, ghee, milk, raisins, almonds and kewra, baked crisp.